 - Close contact with an animal with scabies

 - Intense itching, usually worse at night

 - Small red bumps, pimples, or lines on the skin

 - Become infected and discharge pus

 - Genitals and pubic area (especially in men)

 - Under rings, watches, or jewelry

 TreatmentIt is essential to remove scabies from the living environment to avoid re-infestation after treatment.
-All bedding and clothing must be thoroughly laundered.
-Other members of the household or institution should be treated.
+All bedding and clothing must be thoroughly washed.
+Other members of the household or facility should be treated.

 Itch ReliefIt may take several weeks for itching to disappear following successful treatment.
 Itching can be temporarily relieved with:

 - Corticosteroid cream